Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 〒Udagawa 21-1 2F, Shibuya, Tokyo, Japan, 150-0042

-5 different locations around Tokyo, 2Foods is a completely vegan cafe that serves curry, meal sets, omurice, sandwiches, doughnuts, desserts, as well as hot and cold drinks.
+2Foods has 5 different locations around Tokyo and is a completely vegan cafe that serves curry, meal sets, omurice, sandwiches, doughnuts, desserts, as well as hot and cold drinks.

 Chains that have vegan options: